 • At recent meetings, it seems the School Board and Superintendent favor this option.

-• Interim Housing - During renovation, the District would:
+• Interim Housing - During renovation, the District proposes one of the following:

-• Keep 6th-8th at the existing MVMS site during construction, in portables by the smelly sewage plant.
+• Keep 6th-8th at the existing MVMS site during construction, in portables by the smelly sewage plant; or

-• Move Grade 6 to the Terra Marin Lomita Drive Campus, with Grades 7 and 8 remaining at the existing MVMS site during construction, in portables by the smelly sewage plant.
+• Move Grade 6 to the Terra Marin Lomita Drive Campus, with Grades 7 and 8 remaining at the existing MVMS site during construction, in portables by the sewage plant; or

 • Temporarily relocate the entire Middle School (Grades 6-8) to the Terra Marin Lomita campus.